Kontent-ai-consulting/kontent-ai-model-accelerator/README.md

 # Kontent.ai Model Accelerator

 > [!TIP]
-> The idea behind this tool is to export & import project structure to & from [Kontent.ai](https://kontent.ai)
+> The idea behind this tool is to export & import content model structures to & from [Kontent.ai](https://kontent.ai)
 > environments.
 Data is both exported and imported via `Management Api` into a specified `json` format.

 # Getting started